roy777rajat/insurance-fraud-databricks-hackathon/README.md

-# 🚗 Insurance Fraud Detection on Databricks (Free Edition Hackathon)
+# 🚗 Insurance Fraud Detection on Databricks

 This project implements an **end-to-end Insurance Fraud Detection pipeline** on the **Databricks Lakehouse**, using **open-source ML**, **Delta Lake**, and a **Fraud Operations Dashboard** designed for claim adjusters.